alinobrasil/the_graph_getting_started/Short Version.md

 # The Graph

-[The Graph](https://thegraph.com/) provides an easy way to query smart contract data through APIs known as subgraphs.
-The Graph’s infrastructure relies on a decentralized network of indexers, enabling your dapp to become truly decentralized.
+The Graph is an indexing protocol that provides an easy way to query blockchain data through APIs known as subgraphs.
+Using GraphQL, you can specify the exact fields you want to query.

+The Graph’s infrastructure relies on a decentralized network of indexers, enabling your dApp to become truly decentralized.
-## Quick Start

-These subgraphs only take a few minutes to set up by going through these major steps:
-1. Initialize your subgraph project
-2. Deploy & Publish
-3. Query from your dapp

-Visit this [quick start guide](https://thegraph.com/docs/en/quick-start/) to see the full details.
+Follow this [quick-start guide](https://thegraph.com/docs/en/quick-start/) to create, deploy, and query a subgraph within 5 minutes.